deltachat/chatmail/www/src/privacy.md

 but does not know about phone numbers and securely and automatically interoperates with other chatmail and classic e-mail servers.

-In particular, this chatmail server
+Unlike classic e-mail servers, this chatmail server

 - unconditionally removes messages after {{ config.delete_mails_after }} days,

 - prohibits sending out un-encrypted messages,

+- does not store or collect Internet addresses ("IP addresses"),

-- only has temporary log files used for debugging purposes.
+- only uses ephemeral log files used for debugging purposes.

-Legally, authorities might still regard chatmail as a "classic e-mail" server which collects and retains personal data.
-We do not agree on this interpretation.
+Due to the lack of personal data processing we may not need to provide a privacy policy.

 Nevertheless, we provide more legal details below to make life easier for data protection specialists and lawyers scrutinizing chatmail operations.

 ## 1. Name and contact information